• Skip to primary navigation

 You will need:

-• A set of these of these cute little almond tart pans.
+- A set of these of these little tart pans, sometimes called sandbakkel tins.
 If you are of Scandinavian heritage, perhaps someone in your family already owns a set.
-They can be found on Amazon and Scandinavian specialty stores and are relatively inexpensive.
+They can be found on Amazon and at Scandinavian specialty stores and are relatively inexpensive.

-• A food processor for grinding the almonds.
-You can also use pre-ground almonds (also known as almond flour), but the flavor of the freshly ground almonds is much better.
+- A food processor for grinding the almonds.
+You can also use pre-ground almonds (also known as almond flour), but the flavor of the freshly ground almonds is really delicious and a step worth taking if you have a food processor.

 How to Make This Recipe

-• Remove the baking sheet from the oven and allow the tarts to cool before handling.
+- Remove the baking sheet from the oven and allow the mandelmusslor to cool before handling.
 Once they are cool enough to touch, tip them upside down and remove the tart shell from the pan.
 This may require a little help from your fingers or by tapping and/or wiggling the pan a little to loosen the tart shell from the sides.

 Expert Tips

-• Once you are done pressing, Finish off the top edge of the tart with your fingers.
+- Once you are done pressing, Finish off the top edge of the mandelmussla with your fingers.
 Just make sure the edge is even with the top of the tart pan for an attractive final product.
 See the video above for a helpful visual example of this process.

-• Once the tarts are baked and have cooled enough so that you can handle them, gently release them from the tart pans.
+- Once the mandelmusslor are baked and have cooled enough so that you can handle them, gently release them from the tart pans.
 This might take a little practice, but they should release pretty easily with a little wiggling and help from your fingers.

-As I mentioned above, these tarts are often served plain but can also be filled with something sweet and delicious.
+As I mentioned above, these Swedish Almond Tart Cookies can be served plain but can also be filled with something sweet and delicious.
 Give some of these ideas a try or come up with your own!
 The options are endless.

 It's best not to fill the tarts too far ahead of time as they will get soggy.
 Either fill just before serving or serve the fillings in bowls alongside the tarts and let your guests fill the tarts themselves.